trippek/MSP430_SCA/README.md

 ## Data
 I could not upload our power trace data because it exceeded the file size limit.

+## In development
+- Add a feature for smmoothing out multiple power traces for the same plaintext.
+- Clean up the data (we think the flag we set on the MSP430 to indicate the beginning and end of the first round of encryption might be causing some irregular power activity at the beginning and end of our traces).
+- Throw a try catch in to weed out any files that aren't .mat.

 ## Questions
 Contact trippekaris@gmail.com with questions.